 In severe coarctation manifesting early in life, the transverse aorta and isthmus are often hypoplastic, and this region of the aorta may need to be surgically enlarged.

 Choice of surgical technique depends on anatomy and center preference.
 Surgical mortality rate is < 5% for symptomatic infants and < 1% for older children.
-Rarely, paraplegia results from cross-clamping of the aorta during surgery.
+Rarely, paraplegia results from ischemia to the spinal cord during cross-clamping of the aorta during surgery.